cristianjhd92/NeoGalaga/README.md

 ## 📌 Current Status

--✅ Project structure initialized
+- ✅ Project structure initialized

--✅ Player sprite added and integrated with keyboard movement

--✅ Bullet system implemented (player can shoot with spacebar)
+- ✅ Player movement (left/right with arrow keys or A/D)

+- ✅ Player can fire bullets using the spacebar

+- ✅ Enemies appear in a basic top-row formation

+- ✅ Bullets collide with enemies and remove them

--✅ Basic enemy class and formation displayed on screen
+- ✅ Score system implemented and displayed on screen

--✅ Collision detection between bullets and enemies
+- ✅ Modular OOP structure using Arcade sprites

--🔧 In development: enemy movement and behavior patterns
+- ⚙️ In progress: enemy movement and behavior patterns

 ---

 ## ✨ Features to Be Added

-- Enemy classes and attack patterns
+- Multiple enemy types and attack behaviors

-- Collision detection (bullets vs enemies)

 - Power-ups and special weapons

-- Scoring system and UI
+- Player lives / health system

 - Sound effects and background music

+- Level progression and difficulty scaling

-- Game over screen and level progression
+- Main menu and game over screen

+- Pause/resume functionality

 ## 📄 License